— By Katherine Dilworth and Dr. Sandip Roy.

 - Declutter ruthlessly and make your bedroom minimalist.

-A Brazilian study discovered that in patients with primary snoring or mild OSA, mouth and tongue workouts reduced snoring frequency by 36% and total power by 59% (Ieto & Kayamori, Effects of oropharyngeal exercises on snoring, 2015).
+A Brazilian team found that mouth and tongue workouts reduced snoring frequency by 36% and total snoring power by 59% in those with primary snoring or mild OSA (Ieto & Kayamori, Effects of oropharyngeal exercises on snoring, 2015).

 Here are the tongue and mouth exercises the participants did, and that you can try:

 - Pushing the tip of the tongue against the roof of the mouth and sliding the tongue backward.

 - Sucking the tongue upward against the roof of the mouth, and pressing the entire tongue against the roof of the mouth.